Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Set-valued uncertainty measurement model

-Using the enveloping function, we now compute the observability metric via a separation function.
-This separation function is a distance metric between sets, defined to be positive when distinguishing trajectories are generated from neighboring initial conditions.
-Finally, with the approximated convex upper bound on output uncertainty, the optimization approach described in \S\ref{sec:traj} can then be applied.
-In practical settings, designing the enveloping function from data is referred to as the validation procedure.
-For our case study on the Ego-Target problem, this validation procedure is detailed in \S\ref{app:sim}.
+Using the enveloping function, the observability metric is computed using a separation function.
+This separation function is a distance metric between sets, defined to be positive when ``distinguished'' trajectories are generated from neighboring initial conditions.
+In practice, designing the enveloping function from the data is referred to as the validation procedure.
+For the case study on the Ego-Target problem, this validation procedure is detailed in Sections~\ref{app:sim} and \ref{sec:experiment}.